Introduction

 The construction project is expected to create 25,000 employment opportunities, including 1,000 apprenticeships and to contribute £1.5 billion to the local economy.
 During peak construction, it is estimated that approximately one third of the labour force will be drawn from the local population, but this figure will fluctuate throughout the construction period, depending on the skills required by the project.
 Furthermore, EDF Energy hope to assign up to 64% of the value of construction contracts to UK companies.

 The Council and its partners are working to ensure that local people have the opportunity to develop the skills necessary to obtain work associated with the project and several state-of-the-art training facilities are now in operation.
-Sedgemoor is also the site of a number of commercial developments (in operation and development) which will enable the local supply chain to benefit from the opportunities associated with the nuclear development.
+Sedgemoor is home to several commercial developments, both operational and under construction.
+These developments help local businesses and suppliers benefit from opportunities created by the Hinkley Point C project.

 Section 106 Agreements